Sadiq Quliyev

-Sadiq Qəfər oğlu Quliyev (born on 9 March 1995) is an Azerbaijani footballer who plays as a defender for Turan Tovuz in the Azerbaijan Premier League.
+Sadiq Qəfər oğlu Quliyev (born on 9 March 1995) is an Azerbaijani footballer who plays as a defender for Sabail in the Azerbaijan First League.

 Club career

 On 28 April 2013, Quliyev made his debut in the Azerbaijan Premier League for Gabala match against Qarabağ.

 Quliyev was released by Gabala on 11 June 2021.

 On 27 October 2021, Quliyev signed season long deal with Nepalese club Machhindra F.C.